What is the Corruption Perception Index (CPI)?

 Let’s take a look at Denmark for example.
 The Scandinavian country, known for its happy people and their love for cycling, has a score of 88 on the CPI of 2017, which places it second after New Zealand with a score of 89.
 However, recently the country has been making very different headlines, the most prominent one being the money-laundering allegations against Danske Bank.
 What is especially interesting to observe in this case is that, although Danske was being warned internally several times, no one saw the necessity to take a closer look at the proceedings.
 The warnings were ignored.
 Is it possible that Danish companies have been lulled into a false sense of security and trust that corruption will not occur in one of the world’s least corrupt countries?
 Might this have been one of the reasons for continuously ignoring the warnings?
 Although it is hard to say definitively, it is most certainly a possibility.

 When looking at another recent development, the same thought comes to mind: This September, Denmark was placed in the Council of Europe’s non-compliance procedure as the Council’s anti-corruption body concluded that the country had not taken sufficient measures to prevent corruption with regards to members of parliament and judiciary.
 In response to this report, the speaker of the Danish parliament argued that the Danish system is based on trust and that this, together with a free press, ensures a country free of corruption.
 Here again, this very belief in a culture of trust might be keeping organizations and the government alike from implementing proper control mechanisms.
+To get a better understanding of corruption in Denmark, consider checking out the Denmark country risk report on our Business Anti-Corruption Portal.

 The United Kingdom is another example that raises legitimate questions about the accuracy of the CPI.
 The UK is currently ranked eighth on the CPI with a score of 82.
 The British capital London, one of the world’s biggest and most important financial hubs, however, is paradisiac for money launderers.
 The National Crime Agency estimates roughly 117 billion US dollars of illicit funds are laundered through the UK each year.
 Recent developments show that the UK is slowly acknowledging corruption problems and are taking the first steps towards combating it.
 One of these measures is, for instance, this year’s newly established Unexplained Wealth Order which allows British courts to ask for the sources of wealth of suspicious individuals.